Tetsuzō Iwamoto: China front

 Tetsuzo's ability as a fighter pilot was recognized by all on his first air mission with the 13th Flying Group on February 25, 1938, over Nanchang, China.

 After combat training, on February 10, 1938, Tetsuzō Iwamoto was led by his leader APO 1/C Toshio Kuroiwa, flying for two and a quarter hours over the China Sea from Omura Airbase at Kyūshū Japan to the airfield outside of Nanjing China.

 His squadron on the Chinese frontline was the 13th Flying Group Fighter Squadron.
-This Flying Group was highly regarded and was famed as the Nango Fighter Squadron, named after its former squadron leader, Mochifumi Nango, who had showed considerable courage and conspicuous leadership.
+This Flying Group was highly regarded and was famed as the Nango Fighter Squadron, named after its former squadron leader, Mochifumi Nango, who had shown considerable courage and conspicuous leadership.

 Iwamoto's first combat came on February 25, 1938, over Nanchang.
 His squadron's fighters escorted bombers Type 96 land-based attack aircraft.
 Chinese fighters attacked, and the squadron's leader Lieutenant Takuma was lost on this mission.

 Iwamoto described his first combat in his notes.
 During the escort mission, his squadron was intercepted by sixteen I-15s and I-16s at an altitude of 5000 meters.
 Iwamoto claimed 4 victories (1 probable) in the combat.
 He secured his first victory by firing when within 50m of the enemy fighter.
 He first saw white smoke, then the enemy burned up and crashed.
 He was then at an altitude of 4000 m.
 When he looked back, there was an enemy fighter just behind him.
 He instantly made a Split S maneuver and narrowly escaped.

 He got his second victory against an I-15.
 He saw it below him, turned and attacked from its 6 o'clock high.
 When it was hit, it climbed sharply and went spinning downward out of control and crashed into the ground.
 He kept his altitude of 4,000 m.
 He got an I-16 at the top of its roll in his gunsight and fired a burst, its engine burning and out of control; Tetsuzo lost sight of it before it crashed, and he reported this as probable.
 Another I-15 came down to him from 12 o'clock ahead.
 Both made a climb and were soon in a dogfight.
 The I-15 tried to break free of him and made a straight dive.
 That action made it easier for Tetsuzo to aim.
 He downed this I-15 on farmland near the airfield.
 He was flying at an altitude of 2000 m.